Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 FROM df;
 ```

-Do you think the LLMs will be able to do it?
+These are examples of models answers.
+How close to them do you think the LLMs will get?

 ## Meet the LLMs